 Aside from a handful of supercars, everything else looks the same.
 How have we arrived at this point?
 There are three answers to this question:

 - Fuel Efficiency – The government expects good gas mileage, and they’ll punish you if you don’t get the high MPG.
 Only sleek cars/SUVs can get reasonable gas mileage.
 So what we are looking at in the photos above are sleek, high-riding station wagons.
 Gone are the days of fist-in-the-face boxy SUVs. (e.g. Mercedes G-Wagon, Isuzu Trooper, early Toyota Landcruiser)

 - Safety – The government wants safe vehicles.
 That long hood helps with front-impact collisions.
 Those snub-nosed VW Buses and Jeep’s FC series are both so vintage and so cool.
 But they were basically death traps.
 There is about a half-inch of steel to protect you in a head-on collision.

 - Practicality – Buyers expect more from a vehicle than style.
 Will they feel cramped, or is it roomy inside?
 Before people make the big purchase, they get real.
 Apparently most people want the same thing: space and comfort.

 These are 4 very real restraints placed on every young, ambitious automotive designer.
 Of course, every car designer wants to create a new classic.
-A car like the 1957 Chevy Bel Air that will be appreciated by the masses, preserved by collectors, and eventually end up in a car museum.
+A car like the 1957 Chevy Bel Air will be appreciated by the masses, preserved by collectors, and eventually, end up in a car museum.

 That’s what designers want to do.
 But maybe that era is over.
 It was fun while it lasted, but it’s over.